Risk-Sensitive Specialist Routing for Volatility Forecasting: Framework and Method

 The fourth stage converts the routing set into branch-level forecasts and then combines these branches into the final forecast.
 We begin with two specialist pools for calmer and more stressed market conditions:

-The calm and stress pools were specified before the evaluation based on prior design considerations and were not modified thereafter.
+The calm pool emphasizes nonlinear and realized-volatility models, while the stress pool emphasizes Student-$t$ and long-memory volatility models; HAR-RV anchors both pools.
+The pools were pre-specified and not modified after evaluation.
 At each forecast date, each branch draws from the models that belong to both its specialist pool and the routing set $\mathcal{M}_t$.
 Thus, the calm branch is based on $\mathcal{P}_{\mathrm{calm}} \cap \mathcal{M}_t$, and the stress branch is based on $\mathcal{P}_{\mathrm{stress}} \cap \mathcal{M}_t$.
 If either intersection is empty, the corresponding branch falls back to the top-ranked available model(s) within its specialist pool.
 The calm branch uses the median of the retained forecasts, whereas the stress branch uses the 75th percentile after winsorizing them at their empirical 10th and 90th percentiles.
 This yields $\hat y_t^{\mathrm{calm}}$ and $\hat y_t^{\mathrm{stress}}$.

 We then compute a stress score $p_t \in [0,1]$ from the standardized market-state vector $z_t$ by applying a logistic transform to a signed linear index of the state variables: